 В Administering body: if the village is administered by a person or entity other than the owner of the land, the details of that individual, company or organisation.
-Name: ABN: Address: Tel. number(s): С Management representative: Is there a management representative available to residents?
-Yes Located onsite at the village Located offsite No If yes, provide details of when the manager is available onsite and how the manager can be contacted when not onsite including before, during and after working hours: 3.
-Nature of residential premises (specific to the prospective resident) А The type of residential premises is: prospecta Be Or Tw Th type of residential premises the ive resident proposes to occupy: dsitter ne-bedroom vo-bedroom ree-bedroom her [specify type]
+Name: ABN: Address: Tel. number(s): С Management represent Is there a management representative available residents?
+Yes Located on the village No e to nsite at If yes, provide details of when the manager is available onsite and how the manager can be contacted when not onsite including before, during and after working hours: 3.
+Nature of residential presidential president) premises (specific to the prospective А The type of residential premises is: prospecta Be Or Tw Th type of residential premises the ive resident proposes to occupy: dsitter ne-bedroom vo-bedroom ree-bedroom her [specify type]